caeltarifa/big_data_web_scraping/README.md

 On this project you see python modules which has been organized for collecting data as much as large scale system and being presented as charts with cutting-edge technologies at the moment.

-Given the Data Science, it covers many topics about how to handle data and beside its, is a multi-disciplinary subject.
-I will be posting highlighted updates, and ever step to be executed is following the DataPipeline proposed.
+Given the Data Science, it covers many topics about how to handle data and beside its, is a multi-disciplinary subject. highlighted updates will be posting, and every step to be executed is following the DataPipeline proposed.

-Not all techinques are being develated here, but the most useful are for ilustrate concepts and tools which Biosoft exploits with.
+Not all techniques are being develated here, but the most useful are for ilustrate concepts and tools which Biosoft exploits with.

 ## 1 Requirements
 Once the lybraries needed to extract data are satisfied by below, the project could be built up: